 Scenario 1: Relationship Existed for Less Than 12 months or Yet to Marry Prospective Spouse and in Offshore Location:

-Stage 2 of the partner visa application process involves Subclass 801 Permanent Partner Visa which usually be granted only 2 years after the lodgement of Subclass 820 visa.
-To summarise, the total visa application charge for both stages of the application process for primary applicant is approximately AUD8,355, which is subject to change on an annual basis.
+Stage 2 of the partner visa application process involves Subclass 801 Permanent Partner Visa which will usually be granted only 2 years after the lodgement of Subclass 820 visa.
+You may find the partner visa application cost here.

 Scenario 2: Relationship has Existed for At Least 12 months or Has Married with the Sponsor and in Offshore Location: